Dual Diagnosis Treatment Pratt, KS

 Counseling Inc Of Great Bend - 50.3 miles from Pratt, KS

-Counseling Inc Of Great Bend is a dual-diagnosis treatment center in Great Bend, KS that offers treatment services for drug or alcohol use and mental health disorders that include personality disorders as well as schizoid personality disorder.
+Counseling Inc Of Great Bend is a dual-diagnosis treatment center in Great Bend, KS that provides treatment for alcohol or drug addiction and mental health disorders that include BPD as well as bulimia.

 Address: 1916 16th Street, Great Bend, KS 67530 in Barton County